grpc/grpc.io/content/docs/languages/_index.md

 ---
-title: Supported languages and platforms
+title: Supported languages
 short: Languages
 weight: 2
 nav_children: section
 ---

-Each gRPC language / platform has links to the following pages and more:
+Each gRPC language / [platform][] has links to the following pages and more:

 - Quick start
 - Tutorials